EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ### Single entry point

 Tekton and Argo Workflows pipelines can only be triggered for one reason - a single code repository changing.
 If you have lots of reasons for a build to happen (perhaps you're integrating many upstream releases) then you're going to have to do a lot of work to stitch many jobs and pipelines together.

+## Tekton

+Tekton gives the impression of a set of building blocks from which more productive CI/CD solutions can be made.
+There's flexibility to be had here, but the low level of abstraction means there are lots of building blocks to put together.

+### Tekton Hub

+Tekton hub is a great idea.
+As anyone who's spent a few years in the industry will tell you, most CI pipelines end up repeating a lot of simple but error-prone tasks.
+Being able to leverage those from the community is great, and should be a productivity boon.

+> ### Use Tekton if you:
+>
+> * are building a higher level of abstraction
+> * have bespoke needs, and want to craft your own CI/CD system
+> * use Slack alerting rather than a build monitor
+>
+> ### Don't use Tekton when you:
+>
+> * cannot use Kubernetes
+> * cannot use webhooks
+> * need to trigger builds for multiple reasons
+> * want a simple domain model

+## Argo Workflows

+The suite of Argo components combine to make provide a higher level of abstraction than Tekton.

+> ### Use Argo Workflows if you:
+>
+> * want to get started quickly
+> * use Slack alerting rather than a build monitor
+>
+> ### Don't use Tekton when you:
+>
+> * cannot use Kubernetes
+> * cannot use webhooks
+> * need to trigger builds for multiple reasons

 ## Concourse